CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    lpad reset
    ```

-   The simplest way to use Fireworks is to `reset` the LaunchPad each time before
+   The simplest way to use Fireworks is to `reset` the LaunchPad like this before
    uploading a workflow (instructions below).
-But there are more ways to do it,
+But there are more patterns of
+   Fireworks use,
    e.g. you can let workflows accumulate in the database, rerun them later, or
    delete or archive specific workflows.

-   **Tip:** If you `reset` often enough, you might like this technique to breeze
+   **Tip:** If you `reset` often enough, you might like this way to breeze
    past its confirmation step:

    ```shell script